About the Agentic History Museum

 AI agents are not a 2023 invention — but the past three years have been the most consequential in the field's history.
 Foundational work on multi-agent coordination and agent architectures stretches back four decades.
 The recent wave of LLM-driven autonomous agents has pulled all of that lineage into mainstream attention, and is generating new primary materials at a rapid pace.
 This museum exists to document both — the deep history and the unfolding present — with care.

 Our History page is the primary research output.
+The FAQ provides direct answers to the most common questions.
+The homepage summarizes the condensed timeline, key figures, and foundational papers.
 This page explains how the project is run.

 Mission